-A plot of the resulting quantities g{Na} and g_K along the computed trajectories are known as so-called action potentials and depicted in Figure 12.
-These results are consistent with the discussion of Woodcock, see in particular Figures 19 and 20 in [14] where a clamp voltage of 38mV has been used.
+A plot of the resulting quantities g{Na} and g_K along the computed trajectories is known as the so-called action potentials and depicted in Fig. 17.
+These results are consistent with the discussion of Woodcock, see in particular Figs. 19 and 20 in [23] where a clamp voltage of 38mV has been used.

-4.4 Electrical circuits
+6.4 Electrical circuits

-Parts of the presented framework have been applied in the context of studying examples taken from electrical engineering, see e.g. [11, 17, 19].
+Parts of the presented framework have been applied in the context of studying examples taken from electrical engineering, see, e.g. [14,27,29].
 A main objective in this context is to determine stable operating points of electrical circuits.
 The conventional design cycle employs circuit simulators for this purpose, which unfortunately are known to fail for certain idealized circuits.
-Common methods to overcome this difficulty and to make the simulations converge depend on introducing parasitic inductances and capacitances into the circuit layout.
-While from a mathematical perspective the latter approach corresponds to the so-called Tikhonov regularization, it is unsatisfactory in practice, since it depends essentially on the experience of the designer and is prone to error.
-For more background related to these issues we refer to [18, 20].
+Common methods to overcome this difficulty employ heuristics to facilitate the convergence of the simulations which depend on introducing parasitic inductances and capacitances into the circuit layout.
+While from a mathematical perspective the latter approach corresponds to the so-called Tikhonov regularization, it is unsatisfactory in practice since it depends essentially on the experience of the designer and is prone to error.
+For more background related to these issues we refer to [26,28].